Regis2077/Regis2077/README.md

 ## Hello and welcome to my GitHub Profile 🤘

 I’m a developer passionate about understanding the web in its entirety — not only how to build interfaces, but also how things work behind the scenes.
 My goal is to deeply understand every layer that involves web development: from architecture, backend, APIs, databases, and infrastructure to performance, SEO, accessibility, and user experience.

-I currently work heavily within the **VTEX ecosystem**, building high-performance, scalable e-commerce solutions.
-My daily routine involves developing storefronts, landing pages, and headless commerce architectures with VTEX IO and FastStore.
 Beyond coding, I actively participate in architectural decisions, performance optimization, and improvements in scalability and maintainability.

+I currently work heavily within the VTEX ecosystem, building high-performance, scalable e-commerce solutions aimed at driving store growth, increasing conversion, and enhancing customer experience.
+My daily routine involves developing storefronts, landing pages, and headless commerce architectures with VTEX IO and FastStore to support business expansion and operational excellence.

-While I have strong experience in front-end development, my constant pursuit is to become a complete developer — someone who understands the full cycle of building modern web applications.
-From designing robust backend services and managing databases to deploying, monitoring, and optimizing applications in production.
+While I have strong frontend experience, I’m constantly evolving to become a complete developer — someone who understands the full cycle of modern web applications, from backend design and database management to deployment and production monitoring.
+I’m also interested in management, team organization, and technical leadership, aiming to combine technical excellence with efficient processes.

-I'm obsessed with the web and the future that technology is building, so working and discovering new technologies is extremely fun for me.
-I always like the feeling of learning new things and feeling challenged.
+I’m passionate about technology and the future it’s building.
+Learning new things and embracing challenges keep me motivated.

 ---